VA Home Loan Advantages

 The Department of Veteran’s Affairs was first established back in 1930.
 Implementing and overseeing multiple programs and benefits to those who have served in the Armed Forces.
 One of the more popular programs is the VA Home Loan Benefit.
 This financing option provides multiple benefits that other mortgage programs simply cannot provide.
 For those who qualify, it can be the ideal option to finance an owner-occupied home for those wanting to come to the closing table with as little cash to close as possible.
-What are the advantages VA home loans have that others do not?
+What are the real VA home loan advantages?

 First, there is no down payment needed.
 It’s a true zero-down home loan program which dramatically reduces the amount of cash brought to the settlement table.
 There is only one other financing option that does not require a down payment but that program is reserved for rural areas and can’t be used to finance a home in urban or suburban environments.
 Conventional loans offer low down payment programs but not a zero-down program.
 Further, conventional loans with less than 20% down typically require mortgage insurance, which is an additional fee borrowers must pay.
 Most such policies are paid monthly reducing the overall amount of home the borrower can qualify for.